singhIshu-kr/ice-cream-service/README.md

 ### Description

-This service is used to store and serve all the details of the team and member.
+This service is used to store and serve all the details of the user and member.
 It has three basic blocks
  * Member
  * Team